SaaS Onboarding Emails

-SaaS onboarding emails are the emails you send to new customers to help familiarize them with your products.
-These messages provide an opportunity to inform new users about the benefits of your product.
-They also help customers have a smooth onboarding experience.
+SaaS onboarding emails are emails sent to new customers to help them familiarize themselves with your products.
+These messages provide an opportunity to inform new users about the benefits of your product and assist in making their first experience a smooth one.
+This is vital because it’s one of the main factors that determine whether or not they remain active on your platform.

 SaaS onboarding emails are akin to welcome emails.
 They create a strong foundation for a good customer relationship when done correctly.